 These are land areas within the small incorporated city of Cecil.
 The area is characterized by a small, centralized compilation of smaller-lot residential and commercial uses, with great diversity and flexibility of uses.
 The intent of the Cecil Character Area is to encourage a continuation of the diverse land uses within the City, and attract additional uses to the area.

 Predominant land uses: General residential and commercial uses.

 Encourage a compatible mix of uses to attract new development and continue the small-town character of the area.

+- Allow only the following zoning districts:

 - Commercial

 - Residential

 - Public/Institutional

 - Industrial

 - Agricultural